QL-UoHull/NeuSOGA/README.md

 NeuSOGA is a neuro-symbolic framework for transforming observations into explicit symbolic mathematical representations through topology-guided geometric abstraction.

+NeuSOGA employs the Implicit Area Spline formulation (Li and Tian, ACM Transactions on Graphics, 2009) as its symbolic representation layer, enabling the generation of explicit analytical models from topology-guided geometric abstractions.

 The framework implements the abstraction hierarchy:

 ```text